This research-based app that helps students design their own experiments in science class is ready for the next level! Read more

 Thanks so much!
 I'll include your name on the list of supporters on the website (Studentdesignedlabs.com) and the credits within the app itself!Estimated delivery:

 You're amazing!
 I'll include your name on the list of supporters on the website and the credits within the app itself!
-You'll receive a "Science is a verb" sticker! :)Estimated delivery:Ships within the US only
+You'll receive a "Science is a verb" sticker! :)Estimated delivery:Only ships to: United States

 You're super amazing!
 I'll include your name on the list of supporters on the website and the credits within the app itself!
-You'll receive 2 "Science is a verb" stickers!Estimated delivery:Ships within the US only
+You'll receive 2 "Science is a verb" stickers!Estimated delivery:Only ships to: United States

 You're super amazing!
 I'll include your name on the list of supporters on the website and the credits within the app itself!
 You'll receive 4 "Science is a verb" stickers!Estimated delivery:

 You're super amazing!
 I'll include your name on the list of supporters on the website and the credits within the app itself!
-You'll receive 4 "Science is a verb" stickers!Estimated delivery:Ships within the US only
+You'll receive 4 "Science is a verb" stickers!Estimated delivery:Only ships to: United States

 - (5 days)